swcarpentry/git-novice/01-basics.md

 ![Multiple versions can be merged](fig/merge.svg)

-A version control system is a tool that keeps track of these changes for us and helps us version and merge our files.
-It allows you to decide which changes make up the next version, called a [commit](reference.html#commit), and keeps useful metadata about them.
+A version control system is a tool that versions our files and helps us merge our changes based on computing the differences between the versions.
+It allows us to decide which changes make up the next version, called a [commit](reference.html#commit), and keeps useful metadata about them.
 The complete history of commits for a particular project and their metadada make up a [repository](reference.html#repository).
 Repositories can be kept in sync